unforgettablexD/panic_button/README.md

 Development of platform for dialling single emergency no SDC (Short digit code)
 		    or just pressing a button in mobile phone using any of the available mobile network, which will send the live location of the customer to a predetermined server which is to be integrated with the server meant for action program of Disaster management team.

+**Problem Statement Number:**  PJ240

 **Prerequisites:**
 APK File for user to use the application.